pandoc-ext/list-table/README.md

 ## Table captions

-If the div starts with a paragraph its content is used as the table caption.
+If the div starts with a paragraph, its content is used as the table caption.
 For example:

 ```markdown